gotchacode/node-modular-demo/readme.md

 This project shows how you can do modular development with express and node.
 - Inspiration : from @visionmedia [video on vimeo](http://vimeo.com/56166857) about modular development.
-- Why this project, etc! : `Interesting idea`.
+- Very interesting idea about modular app development with Node.

 ##Installation instruction
-- How to install
-    `npm install`
-- What is needed to install
-   `node and npm`
 - How to install on multi-platforms
     `check http://nodejs.org`
-##Where to get help
-- Links to docs, mailing list, wiki
+- How to get node modules:
+    `npm install`

 ##Contribution guidelines
 - How to contribute